 - Your loan application will be forwarded to our office after your loan has been credit-approved and you have signed the promissory note.
 We will email you with the status of your aid file and/or any necessary questions or clarifications about your private loan application.

-- Your private loan will be added to your financial aid award in ‘accepted’ status.
+- Your private loan will be added to your financial aid in ‘accepted’ status.
 You will be notified when your loan can be reviewed in your MyUW.
 We cannot make loan increases or change disbursement dates after we have certified the loan with your lender.